cloudfoundry/bbs/doc/defining-lrps.md

 "rootfs": "preloaded:cflinuxfs2"
 ```

-It is possible to provide a custom root filesystem by specifying a Docker image for `rootfs`:
+It is possible to provide a custom root filesystem by specifying a Docker image for `RootFs`:

 ```
 "rootfs": "docker:///docker-user/docker-image#docker-tag"